 Frequently Asked Questions About Being a Big

 Becoming a Big Brother or Big Sister is a commitment we don't expect you to take lightly.
 You probably have lots of questions about what's involved in being a Big and what you can expect at every step of the process.
-To help you to be as fully informed as possible about the amazing experience of being a Big Brother or Big Sister, we've assembled the following FAQs and their corresponding answers.

-If you don't see an answer to a question you have, please call us at 513-867-1227.
+If you don't find an answer to a question you have, please contact us at 513-867-1227 or info@bbbsbutler.org and we'll be happy to speak with you.

 The Basics: What it means to be a Big